Appendix A: Simplified 4D EFT (Linearized Toy Model)

 2.1 Classical Regime (Solar System Tests)

-The model must reproduce all GR successes.
-We ensure this by:
+The model rigorously reproduces all Solar System GR successes.

 Gravitational Redshift: Unaffected as the time-averaged metric remains unchanged